marc-verreault/systemlab-design/documentation_source/syslab_documents/QuickStart.rst

 #.
 Go to the **Functional block library** (left panel of GUI) and hover over the triangle
     in front of the *Waveform generators* group (under **Electrical**).
 #.
 Left-click mouse to expand the menu.
 #.
-Left-click select and hold over the **Sine Generator** component and starting moving
+Left-click select and hold over the **Sine Generator** component and start moving
     your mouse towards the design scene for Project_1.
 #.
 Release the mouse button anywhere over the design layout.
     *[An icon representing a sinusoidal signal generator should appear on the layout]*.